linode/docs/docs/guides/databases/mongodb/an-introduction-to-mongodb/index.md

 slug: mongodb-and-its-use-cases
 author:
   name: Jeff Novotny
-description: 'This article introduces MongoDB, explains how it differs from other SQL databases, and provides some use cases.'
+description: 'This article introduces MongoDB, explains how it differs from other SQL databases, and provides some use cases.
 keywords: ['what is mongodb','mongodb vs sql','is mongodb a relational database','nosql']
 tags: ['mysql', 'database']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'